RandhirGawai/Gen-AI-Data-Engineering-Repo/GenAI/GEN AI CAPGEMINI.markdown

 # AI and ECS FAQ

+Temperature = how “wild” or “serious” they are.

+Top-k / Top-p = how many words they keep in their vocabulary while choosing the next word.

+Max tokens = how long they’re allowed to talk.

+Repetition penalty = telling them “don’t repeat yourself too much.”

 ## 1. How to Perform Indexing of Context (Technique Behind It)?

 Indexing of context usually refers to preparing documents for retrieval in RAG (Retrieval-Augmented Generation).